aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 </div>

 ### Lab Flow
-User Profile data in Amazon DynamoDB and Play Log data in Amazon EC2 will be collected in Amazon S3 in near real-time using Amazon Kinesis Data Firehose.
-After that, AWS Glue is used to create the Data Catalog and data preparation is done with Glue ETL Job.
+User Profile data in DynamoDB and Play Log data in EC2 will be collected in S3 in near real-time using Kinesis Data Firehose.
+After that, Glue is used to create the Data Catalog and data preparation is done with Glue ETL Job.
-This processed data is then analyzed using Amazon Athena to query and Amazon SageMaker for more sophisticated analysis and prediction through Machine Learning.
+This processed data is then analyzed using Athena to query and SageMaker for more sophisticated analysis and prediction through Machine Learning.

 ### About Data
 There are 2 types of data are collected.
 Let's take a look at the data used in this lab first.

-1. User Profile data in stored in Amazon DynamoDB and contains information about the level and class of users.
+1. User Profile data in stored in DynamoDB and contains information about the level and class of users.

 | pidx  | uclass | ulevel | utimestamp |
 | :---- | :----- | :----- | :--------- |